News & Media Relations

 The Communication & Marketing Office is your on-campus connection to share your story with the world.
 From event posts and news releases to media pitches and featured stories online, on social media and in print, we are expert storytellers and know where to reach your audience.
 We are also the first point of contact for the media, so if you receive a request for an interview from a researcher, journalist, or communication staff from another organization or publication, please contact us first.
 We’re always available online at communication@unca.edu and in the office at 828.251.6929.

-If the request is urgent, please contact Sarah Broberg, or see our staff list on our website to find the most appropriate person to contact.
+If the request is urgent, please contact Michael Strysick, or see our staff list on our website to find the most appropriate person to contact.

 News Services: What’s Our Story